The Dynamics of Globular Clusters and Elliptical Galaxies: Discussion

 Whatever the mechanism for the formation of individual galaxies, it is generally accepted that they must have condensed out of a medium that was, at least initially, approximately homogeneous, and that all massive galaxies host a SMBH at their centres.
-There is also increasing evidence that these SMBHs co-evolved with their host galaxies, with an empirical scaling relation between the SMBH mass and galaxy properties such as the stellar velocity dispersion \citep{2020MNRAS.494.1784A}.
-Disc galaxies appear to have a universal spin parameter \citep{2008gady.book.....B, 2015MNRAS.453.2214M, 2020Galax...8...12M}.
+There is also increasing evidence that these SMBHs co-evolved with their host galaxies, with an empirical scaling relation between the SMBH mass and galaxy properties such as the stellar velocity dispersion \cite{2020MNRAS.494.1784A}, while disk galaxies also appear to have a universal spin parameter \cite{2008gady.book.....B, 2015MNRAS.453.2214M}.
 However, if disc galaxies obtained their angular momentum early in their evolution, this may have been greater than they could sustain.
-They could then attain a stable spin by removing both mass and angular momentum from the primary disc, leading to the ejection of a number of distinct and separate orbiting satellite galaxies, including GCs and dSphs \citep{2020Galax...8...12M}, implying that these GCs are coequal in age to their massive parent proto-disc galaxies.
+They could then attain a stable spin by removing both mass and angular momentum from the primary disc, leading to the ejection of a number of distinct and separate orbiting satellite galaxies, including GCs and dSphs, implying that these GCs are coequal in age with their massive parent proto-disc galaxies.

-Modelling globular clusters suggests they attain a stable final maximum radius that is universally $\simeq 1.136$ times their initial radius at the epoch of galactic separation with a predicted density and velocity distribution that match observational data reasonably well, and it is demonstrated that the ratio of mean separation distance:galactic radius is a constant for a given epoch, with a plausible present day value.
-These may contain DM to without requiring DM halos or modification to Newtonian gravitation.
+Modelling GCs suggests that all spherically-symmetrical assemblies in gravitational equilibrium and without angular momentum attained a stable, final maximum radius that is a universal constant, $\simeq 1.136$ times their initial radius at the epoch of galactic separation.
+Their predicted density and velocity distribution match observational data reasonably well, and it is demonstrated that the ratio of mean separation distance:galactic radius is a constant for a given epoch, with a plausible present day value $d_g/r_g\sim20$.